Overview of sensitivity labels

 When you create your sensitivity labels, they appear in a list on the Sensitivity tab on the Labels page.
 In this list, the order of the labels is important because it reflects their priority.
 You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the bottom of the list, and your least restrictive sensitivity label, such as Public, to appear at the top.

-A document or email can have only a single sensitivity label applied to it.
-If you require your users to provide a justification for changing the label to a lower classification, the order of this list determines what's a lower classification.
+You can only apply a single sensitivity label to a document or email.
+If you require your users to provide a justification for changing the label to a lower classification, the order of this list identifies the lower classifications.

 Sublabels (grouping labels)